acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 - **CONCESSION**
 	- `CONCESSION` is an expected causal relation between two arguments, where the `Expectation-raiser` is expected to cause the situation described in the other argument, but is cancelled or denied by the `Contra-expectation` argument.
 Concession highlights a difference between utterance and anchor where expectations raised by one argument are then denied by the other.
 The connective indicates that one of the arguments describes a situation A which causes C, while the other asserts (or implies) ¬C. Alternatively, one argument denotes a fact that triggers a set of potential consequences, while the other denies one or more of them. (cf. Bunt & Prasad 2016, Prasad et al. 2007, p.32,34) A diagnostic discourse marker (either at `Expectation-raiser` or `Contra-expectation`) is _although_, a diagnostic discourse marker at Contra-expectation is _however_.

 	Note that concessive connectives can also be used in a rhetorical or pragmatic way where their semantic conditions do not hold.
 Such cases of "apparent Concession" are included under `CONCESSION`, as well, but MUST be documented in comments (cf. Prasad et al. 2007, p.
 27)

+	Following PDTB, CONCESSION relations are under PDTB2 COMPARISON.

 	- cf. SDRT (DISCOR, ANNODIS) Contrast
 	- **Expectation-raiser**: The utterance creates an expectation (a situation that is expected to cause the situation described in the other argument) that is cancelled or denied by the anchor. (cf. Bunt & Prasad 2016; PDTB "expectation", Prasad et al. 2007, p.34)